 When everything old is new again

-Lindy hop reached its peak in the 1940s, before slowly starting to go out of style in the 1950s as the sounds of bebop, cool jazz, and rock and roll began to change the music and dance landscapes.
-Luckily for us, lindy hop had a major revival in the 1980s.
+Lindy hop reached its peak in the 1940s, before slowly starting to go out of style as a popular dance in the 1950s as the sounds of bebop, cool jazz, and rock and roll began to change the music and dance landscapes.
+Luckily for us, lindy hop had a major resurgence in the 1980s.
 Dancers in the US, UK and Sweden sought out original dancers (such as Frankie Manning and Norma Miller of Whitey’s) and asked them to share their knowledge, in turn kicking off a global revival.

 Now there are thriving swing communities all around the world, including right here in Canberra.
 International teachers travel the world conducting workshops (like our very own Jumptown Jam) and globally there is a packed calendar of competitions, camps and social exchanges.

 It don’t mean a thing if it ain’t got that swing

 Swing dancing and swing music go hand in hand, and the rise of lindy hop was intertwined with the popularity of swing music on the bandstand.
 If you’re looking to explore the wonderful world of swing music, from wailing big bands to classic jazz standards, here are a few names to get you started: Count Basie, Duke Ellington, Jimmie Lunceford, Cab Calloway, Louis Armstrong, Ella Fitzgerald, Artie Shaw, Chick Webb and Benny Goodman.

 For modern bands nailing the swing vibe and playing for dancers all over the globe, check out: Johnathan Stout and His Campus 5, Gordon Webster, Naomi and Her Handsome Devils, The Hot Sugar Band and Professor Cunningham & His Old School.